materials-discovery/Tutorials/lammps_getting_started.md

 Once you establish an ssh connection to Aristotle using putty+Exceed on windows or terminal + XQuartz on MAC with the X forwarding option (-X on mac, and check the above putty + xceed page for windows) you will be able to run graphical programs remotely. see (UCL Research Computing Documentation)[https://www.rc.ucl.ac.uk/docs/howto/]

-so now we can run gnuplot directly on Aristotle:
+so now we can run gnuplot directly on Aristotle.

-## Option 1: creating plots with copying data to your local machine

-# Visualisation